CNB Athlete of the Week: Juan Pablo Valerio, 345 Athletics Club

 14-year old middle-distance sprinter Juan Pablo Valerio was on the verge of heading to his first CARIFTA Championships in the Under-17 boys 1500 meters until an unexpected health scare put him on the sidelines and into the hospital.
-Valerio won’t compete for the next few months, but he says this minor setback will not get in the way of his reaching his goal: representing Cayman at next year’s CARIFTA Championships in Cayman.
+Valerio won’t compete for the next few months, but he says the minor setback will not get in the way of reaching his goal: representing Cayman at next year’s CARIFTA Championships, in Cayman.
 Hear his courageous story as we honor Juan Pablo as the Cayman National Bank Athlete for Monday 26th March.

 -